top of page

 Dillard Mill State Historic Site, Missouri

-Dillard Mill State Historic Site, Missouri offers tours of the grist mill on the Huzzah River.
-Location: 142 Dillard Mill Road.
+Dillard Mill State Historic Site, 142 Dillard Mill Road.
 Davisville, Missouri

 Have you visited a scenic old mill on your American road trips?
 Tell us about it in the comments below.